boydaihungst/simple-mtpfs.yazi/README.md

 prepend_keymap = [
     # simple-mtpfs plugin
     { on = [ "M", "m" ], run = "plugin simple-mtpfs --args=select-then-mount", desc = "Select device then mount" },
+    { on = [ "M", "m" ], run = "plugin simple-mtpfs --args='select-then-mount --jump'", desc = "Select device to mount and jump to its mount point" },
     { on = [ "M", "u" ], run = "plugin simple-mtpfs --args=select-then-unmount", desc = "Select device then unmount" },
     { on = [ "g", "m" ], run = "plugin simple-mtpfs --args=jump-to-device", desc = "Select device then jump to its mount point" },
     { on = [ "`", "`" ], run = "plugin simple-mtpfs --args=jump-back-prev-cwd", desc = "Jump back to the position before jumped to device" },